datanav/docs/configuration.rst

         ..
     }

 RDF blank nodes will be turned into child entities.
 The configuration snippet for the RDF data source is:

 ::

     {
         "_id": "source-id-here",
         "type": "source:rdf",
-        "filename": "path-to-file-here",
+        "url": "url-to-rdf-file-here",
         "format": "nt-ttl-or-xml"
     }